2019

 Hibiscus

 Hardy hibiscus grows in zones 4 to 9, and stems die to the ground in the colder zones.
 Apply a few inches of mulch under young plants before winter.
-Hibiscus is native to North America and is deer resistant.
+Hibiscus is native to North America and is said to be deer resistant, but…

 More Native Perennials At the Flowering Bridge